Your Making Tax Digital for VAT questions answered (even the difficult ones)

 11. What about VAT-registered businesses with VATable sales below the threshold?

-Businesses with VATable sales below the VAT threshold can voluntarily join MTD for VAT if they wish but were not mandated to do so on 1st April 2019.
+In 2019, businesses with VATable sales below the VAT threshold could voluntarily join MTD for VAT if they wished, but were not mandated to do so.
+The scope of MTD for VAT expanded on 1st April 2022 and all VAT-registered businesses, regardless of turnover, are now required to follow these rules.

 12. What’s next on the MTD agenda?

-Further details will emerge as the MTD roll out progresses and we’ll be sure to keep you updated.
+In April 2026, HMRC will introduce MTD for Income Tax for self-employed individuals and landlords.
 Check out our Making Tax Digital guides and resources for more information.